MULTIPOLAR: Multi-Source Policy Aggregation for Transfer Reinforcement Learning between Diverse Environmental Dynamics: Experimental Evaluation

-\paragraph{Implementation Details} All the experiments were done using the Stable Baselines~\citep{stable-baselines} implementation of learning algorithms as well as its default hyperparameters and MLP network architecture for each environment (see Appendix~\ref{Apx:hyper} for more details).
-Based on the performance of learning algorithms reported in the \citet{stable-baselines}, all the policies were trained with Soft Actor-Critic~\citep{SAC} in the LunarLander environment and with Proximal Policy Optimization~\citep{ppo} in the rest of the environments.
+\paragraph{Implementation Details.} All the experiments were done using the Stable Baselines~\cite{stable-baselines} implementation of learning algorithms as well as its default hyperparameters and MLP network architecture for each environment.
+Based on the performance of learning algorithms reported in \cite{stable-baselines}, all the policies were trained with Soft Actor-Critic~\cite{SAC} in the LunarLander environment and with Proximal Policy Optimization~\cite{ppo} in the rest of the environments.
 For fair comparisons, in all experiments, auxiliary network $F\sub{aux}$ had an identical architecture to that of the MLP.
 Therefore, the only difference between MLP and MULTIPOLAR was the aggregation part $F\sub{agg}$, which made it possible to evaluate the contribution of transfer learning based on adaptive aggregation of source policies.
-Also, we avoided any random seed optimization since it has been shown to alter the policies' performance~\citep{Sheila}.
+In the same way as~\cite{rajendran:attend}, to implement the attention network branch of A2T, we used the same MLP architecture except for the last layer, which is activated with a softmax function.
+In all the experiments, source policies are the same for A2T and MULTIPOLAR to ensure an unbiased evaluation.
+We avoided any random seed optimization since it has been shown to alter the policies' performance~\cite{Sheila}.
+As done by \cite{stable-baselines}, to have a successful training, we normalized rewards and input observations using their running average and standard deviation for all the environments except CartPole and LunarLander.
+Furthur, in all of the experiments, $\theta\sub{agg}$ is initialized to be the all-ones matrix.
+To run our experiments in parallel, we used GNU Parallel tool~\cite{tange_ole_2018_1146014}.
+Finally, all the hyperparameters used for experiments on each environment can be found in our codebase, which is available on the project website: \url{https://omron-sinicx.github.io/multipolar/}.

-\paragraph{Evaluation Metric} Following the guidelines of \citet{Sheila}, to measure sampling efficiency of training policies, \ie, how quick the training progresses, we used the average episodic reward over a various number of training samples.
-Also, to ensure that higher average episodic reward is representative of better performance and to estimate the variation of it, we used the sample bootstrap method \citep{bootstrap} to estimate statistically relevant 95\% confidence bounds of the results of our experiments.
-Across all the experiments, we used 10K bootstrap iterations and the pivotal method.
-Further details on evaluation method can be found in Appendix~\ref{Apx:eval}.
+\paragraph{Evaluation Metric.} Following the guidelines of \cite{Sheila}, to measure sampling efficiency of training policies, \ie, how quick the training progresses, we used the average episodic reward over training samples.
+Also, to ensure that higher average episodic reward is representative of better performance and to estimate the variation of it, we used the sample bootstrap method to estimate statistically relevant 95\% confidence bounds of the results of our experiments.
+Across all the experiments, we used 10K bootstrap iterations and the pivotal method\footnote{We used the Facebook Boostrapped implementation: \url{github.com/facebookincubator/bootstrapped}.}.